Bartholomew the Apostle: New Testament references

-The name Bartholomew (Βαρθολομαῖος, transliterated "Bartholomaios") comes from the בר-תולמי bar-Tolmay "son of Talmai" or "son of the furrows".
+The name Bartholomew (Βαρθολομαῖος, transliterated "Bartholomaios") comes from the בר-תולמי bar-Tolmay "son of Tolmai" or "son of the furrows".
 Bartholomew is listed in the New Testament among the Twelve Apostles of Jesus in the three Synoptic Gospels: Matthew, Mark, and Luke, and in Acts of the Apostles.

 Tradition

 Eusebius of Caesarea's Ecclesiastical History (5:10) states that after the Ascension, Bartholomew went on a missionary tour to India, where he left behind a copy of the Gospel of Matthew.
-Tradition records him as serving as a missionary in Mesopotamia and Parthia, as well as Lycaonia and Ethiopia in other accounts.
+Tradition narrates that he served as a missionary in Mesopotamia and Parthia, as well as Lycaonia and Ethiopia in other accounts.

 Popular traditions say that Bartholomew preached the Gospel in India and then went to Greater Armenia.

 Mission to India

 Two ancient testimonies exist about the mission of Saint Bartholomew in India.
-These are of Eusebius of Caesarea (early 4th century) and of Saint Jerome (late 4th century).
+These are by Eusebius of Caesarea (early 4th century) and by Saint Jerome (late 4th century).
 Both of these refer to this tradition while speaking of the reported visit of Saint Pantaenus to India in the 2nd century.
 The studies of Fr A.C.
-Perumalil SJ and Moraes hold that the Bombay region on the Konkan coast, a region which may have been known as the ancient city Kalyan, was the field of Saint Bartholomew's missionary activities.
-Previously the consensus among scholars was against the apostolate of Saint Bartholomew the Apostle in India.
-The majority of the scholars are skeptical about the mission of Saint Bartholomew the Apostle in India.
-Stallings (1703), Neander (1853), Hunter (1886), Rae (1892), Zaleski (1915) are the authors who supported the Apostolate of Saint Bartholomew in India.
-Scholars such as Sollerius (1669), Carpentier (1822), Harnack (1903), Medlycott (1905), Mingana (1926), Thurston (1933), Attwater (1935), etc. do not support this hypothesis.
+Perumalil SJ and Moraes hold that the Bombay region on the Konkan coast, a region which may also have been known as the ancient city Kalyan, was the field of Saint Bartholomew's missionary activities.
+Previously the consensus among scholars was at least skeptical about an apostolate of Saint Bartholomew in India.
+Stallings (1703), Neander (1853), Hunter (1886), Rae (1892), and Zaleski (1915) supported it, while scholars such as Sollerius (1669), Carpentier (1822), Harnack (1903), Medlycott (1905), Mingana (1926), Thurston (1933), Attwater (1935), etc. do not.
 The main argument is that the India that Eusebius and Jerome refer to should be identified as Ethiopia or Arabia Felix.